 All of the happy memories from that time were brought to my mind again recently when I was introduced to the owner of a business called Gusto di Roma.
 The owner Matt puts together specialty Italian small bites in curated boxes that arrive on your doorstep every month.
 What a wonderfully delicious idea right!?
 After a little time and a few chats I was presented with the idea of creating an Italian inspired recipe every month using the ingredients from that month’s shipment.
 I immediately thought back on my food bank adventures and knew that I would love nothing more!
 I said yes of course!
 Now, I’m definitely not comparing a specialty curated box of Italian small bites to a trip to the food bank but rather want to tell of my excitement and joy at the idea of the challenge, and how for me the opportunity means something different on a very personal level.
 Because of that time I can appreciate more in this time.
 Because of that time I can do and be more in this time.
 From that season to this one.
 From food bank to Italian food box heaven.
 I. Am.
 So.
 Excited!
 Excited for this challenge….for this moment….for this hunger to create….and I’m excited for the next box to arrive on my doorstep.
 I. Am.
 So.
 Grateful.

-here is to the beginning of my Italian food box adventures!
+here is to my Italian food box adventures!

 Sopressata Caprese Bruschetta

 • 1 French Baguette Sliced into 1/2” slices

 • 1 5-6 oz.
 Sopressata Salami, diced *